Florida/Georgia Personal Injury & Workers Compensation

 (c) A person commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084, if he or she:

-1. Obtains fuel as a result of violating paragraph (a) or paragraph (b); or
+1. Obtains fuel as a result of violating paragraph (a) or paragraph (b);

-2. Modifies a vehicle’s factory installed fuel tank or possesses any item used to hold fuel which was not fitted to a vehicle or conveyance at the time of manufacture with the intent to use such fuel tank or item to hold or transport fuel obtained as a result of violating paragraph (a) or paragraph (b).
+2. Modifies a vehicle’s factory installed fuel tank or possesses any item used to hold fuel which was not fitted to a vehicle or conveyance at the time of manufacture with the intent to use such fuel tank or item to hold or transport fuel obtained as a result of violating paragraph (a) or paragraph (b); or

 (3) Any person who aids, abets, or assists a person in committing a violation of this section commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.